 36. An Academic Head may, where they regard it as in the interests of the supervisory relationship, mandate that supervision meetings are attended by a further party.

-37. To gain and maintain accreditation, all supervisors employed by the University of Auckland (main, joint and co-) must:
+37. To gain accreditation, all supervisors employed by the University of Auckland (main, joint and co-) must:

-- satisfy the requirements at clauses 38 and 39 below to be accredited as main or joint supervisor respectively
+iii. satisfy the requirements at clauses 39 and 40 below to be accredited as main or joint supervisor respectively

-b. (i) be supervising a candidate with a University of Auckland staff member who has supervised a doctoral candidate through to completion as a main or co-supervisor at the University or as a main supervisor at another university, and who is delivering at least 30% of the supervision and providing appropriate mentoring to the main supervisor.
+b. (i) be supervising a candidate with a University of Auckland staff member who has (subject to the note following this clause) supervised a doctoral candidate through to completion as a main supervisor, and who is delivering at least 30% of the supervision and providing appropriate mentoring to the main supervisor.

 (ii) participate in at least two doctoral supervision development opportunities approved by the School of Graduate Studies, in addition to those required at clause 37 above, within 12 months of taking on their first doctoral main or joint supervisory role.

-b. (i) be jointly supervising the candidate with a University of Auckland staff member who has supervised a doctoral candidate through to completion as a main or co-supervisor at the University or as a main supervisor at another university, and who is providing appropriate mentoring to the main supervisor
+b. (i) be jointly supervising the candidate with a University of Auckland staff member who has (subject to the note following this clause) supervised a doctoral candidate through to completion as a main supervisor, and who is providing appropriate mentoring to the joint supervisor.

-40. The Academic Head is responsible for ensuring that the mentoring requirements at clauses 38b(i) and 39b(i), and the training requirements at clauses 38b(ii) and 39b(ii), are met.
+41. The Academic Head is responsible for ensuring that the mentoring requirements at clauses 39b(i) and 40b(i), and the training requirements at clauses 38(i-ii), 39b(ii) and 40b(ii), are met.

 Distribution of supervision

-41. Where a candidate has a main supervisor accredited in accordance with 38a above, and one or more co-supervisors, the distribution of supervision must conform to one of the following models:
+42. Where a candidate has a main supervisor accredited in accordance with 39a above, and one or more co-supervisors, the distribution of supervision must conform to one of the following models:

 Changes in supervision

-46. Changes in main or joint supervision that cross academic units require the consent of the Academic Head of the unit in which the new main or joint supervisor is based.
+47. Changes in main or joint supervision that cross academic units require the consent of the academic head of the unit in which the new main or joint supervisor is based.